godeploy/PL-100/Instructions/Labs/lab03-canvas-app.md

 In this task you will setup a Microsoft Teams team for the Lamna Healthcare Company, if you have not done so previously.

-1. Navigate to [Microsoft Teams](https://teams.microsoft.com) and login with the same credentials you have been using for the other labs.
+1. Navigate to [Microsoft Teams](https://teams.microsoft.com) and sign in with the same credentials you have been using previously.

 2. Select **Use the web app instead** on the welcome screen.